In Geometry, reflection is one of the four types of transformations. The four basic transformations are

 Reflection over Y-axis

 When a point is reflected across the Y-axis, the Y-coordinates remain the same.
-But the X-coordinates are transformed into its opposite signs.
+But the X-coordinates is transformed into its opposite signs.

 Therefore, the reflection of the point (x, y) across Y-axis is (-x, y).

 When a point is reflected across the line y = x, the x-coordinates and y-coordinates change their place.
 Similarly, when a point is reflected across the line y = -x, the x-coordinates and y-coordinates change their place and are negated.